 Artist Reception – Thursday, June 8th, 2017 6:00-8:00PM

 Visual Journal is a large body of work, comprised of stream of consciousness snapshots, taken, as I roam the world.
+Time and space are central to the work.
 In 1997 I bought a date stamp Leica Minilux to correlate my Visual Journal with my daily written practice.
 In 2003 I began mounting the rolls into grids on museum board, in the order shot.
 There are approximately 1,310 Visual Journal rolls to date.
 The first roll is from 1969.
 The Work is a portal to my soul, what a journey it is.

 Photographing Art 35mm Outtakes 1990’s are from shooting with an archaic Nikon F. The Outtakes are the first reject shots of each roll taken while loading the camera.
 I have photographed art as long as I have lived in NYC.